 You can also check the cost of hiring a remote developer team here.

-Compared to other roles, hiring tech talent, such as expert remote developers, takes way longer and with no guarantee of their skills/qualifications.
-Aside from the lack of talent, there is also a need for more skills in demand.
+Compared to other roles, hiring tech talent, such as expert remote developers, takes way longer and without guaranteeing their skills/qualifications.
+Aside from the lack of talent, there is also a need for more technical skills in demand.
 As new technologies come out, people need to learn new software skills.
 This makes it harder to find people with skills in demand.
-With so many people leaving the industry at alarming rates, you need to hire developers quickly and get faster results.
+With so many people leaving the industry at alarming rates, you need to hire the right remote developers quickly and get faster results.

 Moreover, you'll have to move back and forth between the steps below: